UWPCE-PythonCert-ClassRepos/SP_Python220B_2019/students/mattcasari/lesson06/assignment/notes.rst

 - if lrow[5] > '00/00/2012': is unneccessary
     a) compare year directly instead of doing > check

+- lrow is redundant
+    a) replace lrow with row

+- Add generator for increment functions
+    a) create generator
+    b) complete year_count outside of loop
 Tests and refactoring performed
 ===============================